Title and statement of responsibility area

 Albert Maynard had several siblings including George Maynard (1852-1926 or 1927) and Zela Maynard (1854-1913).
 Some of Albert’s siblings died young, including Laura Lillian Maynard (1867-1883) who died at age 16 and Emma Maynard (1859 or 1860-1893) who died while in her thirties.

 Albert Hatherly Maynard married Adelaide M. Graham in 1878.
 Between the late 1870s and early 1880s, they had several children including daughters, Mabel Price Maynard (b.1880), Lille Elizabeth (b.1884), and sons John Ridgemen Maynard (b.1879) and Richard James Maynard (b.
 1881).
 Adelaide Maynard died in her early thirties.
-In 1914, Albert Maynard later remarried to widower Violet Mabel Graham in 1914.
+In 1914, Albert Maynard later remarried to widower Violet Mabel Graham.

 As a business owner, Albert H. Maynard operated photographic businesses with several locations over the course of his lifetime.
 He held business operations in Victoria, including at Pandora and Yates Streets.
 Albert advertised under various names such as "Albert H. Maynard, successor to R. Maynard, Photographic Supplies and Apparatus" and "Albert H. Maynard, Photographic Supplies + Apparatus" throughout the 1910s and 1920s.
 In the later years of his business, Mr. A. H. Maynard appears to have taken on a partnership with P.G.
 Stewart and a move to Yates Street from the Pandora Avenue location.
 For a period, the business was known as "Maynard and Stewart Photo Supply Co."
 In March 1932, Mr. A Maynard was reported by The Daily Colonist to have transferred leadership of his photographic partnership to L. E. Maynard.